bounswe/bounswe2019group11/practice-app/README.md

-A small express app skeleton
+To start the server

+- Run `npm install` to install required packages.
+- Then, run `npm run start` to start the server
-Remember to run `npm install`
+- To test, run `npm run test`

 # API